web3coach/the-blockchain-bar/Readme.md

 Write a tweet and let me know how did you like this book!
 Tag me in it [@Web3Coach](https://twitter.com/Web3Coach) and include your account address 0xYOUR_ADDRESS.

 See you on Twitter - [@Web3Coach.](https://twitter.com/Web3Coach)

+# License
+The the-blockchain-bar library (i.e. all code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file.

+The the-blockchain-bar binaries (i.e. all code inside of the cmd directory) is licensed under the GNU General Public License v3.0, also included in our repository in the COPYING file.